top of page

 Executive Director & Founder

-Prior to shifting focus to advance climate justice in her local community, Adrienne worked in the field of international education for 18 years.
-Her work includes serving as a founding board member of CANIE (the Climate Action Network for International Educators) where she co-founded the Climate Justice working group and served as the lead author of the COP26 Glasgow Paper and CANIE Accord.
-She co-chaired the Forum on Education Abroad working group that wrote the guidelines aligning education abroad with the United Nations Sustainable Development Goals.
+Prior to founding IGC, Adrienne worked in the field of international education for 18 years.
+Her work included serving as a founding board member of the Climate Action Network for International Educators (CANIE) where she also served as the lead author of the CANIE Accord.

 Adrienne studied in Querétaro, México while earning a bachelor’s degree in Spanish Education from Cal Poly Humboldt, served as Peace Corps Volunteer in Bangladesh while earning a master’s degree in International Education from SIT Graduate Institute, and she holds a Doctor of Education in Postsecondary Educational Leadership from SDSU.
 She lives in University Heights with her wife and two unruly dogs.